 - 1 part pre-soaked Coir Peat – Coir peat is a cheap but long lasting renewable resource so is a good environmental choice (a waste by-product from coconut-processing industry).
 The finer product left behind after the husk fibre is processed is called coconut coir or coir peat – not to be confused with peat moss!

 - 1 part Vermiculite* (Grade 3 is a good size) – Vermiculite is the silvery grey colour you often see in potting mixes.
-It is natural volcanic mineral that has been expanded with heat to increase its water holding capacity.
+It is natural volcanic mineral that has been expanded with heat to increase its water holding capacity and can come from a variety of sources.

 - Vermiculite has a moderate CEC (cation exchange capacity) so can hold/make available minerals to the plants. [* If unavailable, use coarse sand - see Tips]